Growing closer to God, and to each other

 House group leaders

 House groups take place in different parts of Prestbury and Upton Priory, both in evenings and in daytime.
-They are currently led by Sue Hawkins, Avril Ravenscroft, Jo Humphreys, Keith Ravenscroft (below, left to right) and John & Maureen Edenbrow.
+They are currently led by Sue Hawkins, Avril Ravenscroft, Helen Howe and Keith Ravenscroft.

 House groups are warm, informal groups who meet regularly, that give us the space to grow, explore and to enjoy each other’s company.
 They’re times for discovery and discussion – opportunities for us to ask the questions we can’t so easily in church and to share the things that puzzle us.